xujo85/TWRP_OFOX_PBRP_SHRP_Recovery_Builder/README.md

 ## Notes

-- Some of PBRP's branches have missing pb_build.sh files (like 9.0), so the build will fail, but you can still flash the recovery.img and it will be uploaded to releases.
-For the .zips, you can go to PBRP's vendor utils repo and find them there in PBRP/tools (location might wary).
-- Why ubuntu-20.04 for some workflows?
-Because python-is-python2 is replaced with python-is-python3 past 20.04.
 - If you created your account on GitHub.com after July 18, 2017, your noreply email address for GitHub is an ID number and your username in the form of ID+USERNAME@users.noreply.github.com.
 If you created your account on GitHub.com prior to July 18, 2017, and enabled Keep my email address private prior to that date, your noreply email address from GitHub is USERNAME@users.noreply.github.com.
 You can get an ID-based noreply email address for GitHub by selecting (or deselecting and reselecting) Keep my email address private in your email settings.

+### Old notes ( Not relevant anymore )

+> - Some of PBRP's branches have missing pb_build.sh files (like 9.0), so the build will fail, but you can still flash the recovery.img and it will be uploaded to releases.
+For the .zips, you can go to PBRP's vendor utils repo and find them there in PBRP/tools (location might wary).
+> - Why ubuntu-20.04 for some workflows?
+Because python-is-python2 is replaced with python-is-python3 past 20.04.

 ## Thanks/Credits
  - [CaptainThrowback](https://github.com/CaptainThrowback)